carlosaccp/carlosaccp.github.io/_pages/cv.md

 {% include base_path %}

-My full CV is available upon request; I am reachable via my email - carlos (underscore) accp (at) columbia (dot) edu.
+My full CV is available upon request; I am reachable via my email - carlos (dot) accp (at) columbia (dot) edu.
 Here is a brief overview of what I've done so far:

 Education
 ------